tetris245/ULTRAbc/README.md

 * Added a GUI that will give more comfort to change your UBC settings
   - This GUI is based on the BCTweaks GUI and is under GPLv3 license (thanks to agicitag for this powerful code!)
-  - First version of this GUI for UBC includes Buttons settings
+  - First version of this GUI for UBC comes with the following options: UBC Buttons, UBC Hotkeys
 * Optimised the bg2 and bg3 commands
-* Removed from the uset command what corresponds to the settings available in the GUI
+* Removed from the uset command what corresponds to the settings available in the GUI (extbuttons, frkeys, hotkeys, outbuttons, sosbuttons, rglbuttons)